ubuntu/WSL/docs/tutorials/cloud-init.md

 jdoe@mib:~$
 ```

-Once logged in the new distro instance's shell, verify that:
+Once logged into the new distro instance's shell, verify that:

 1. The default user matches what was configured in the user data file (in our case `jdoe`).